 The People Who Make $1 Million A Year Or More

-Managing Director, Investment Banking – Achieving the title of Managing Director has always meant that you'd finally break seven figures a year, at least when I worked in the industry between 1999 – 2012.
-The typical MD base is around $400,000 – $500,000, and they would often earn a bonus of $500,000 or more.
+Achieving the title of Managing Director has always meant that you'd finally break seven figures a year, at least when I worked in the industry between 1999 – 2012.
+The typical MD base is between $450,000 – $500,000.
+At year-end, these Managing Directors would often earn a bonus of $500,000 or more.

 But the bonus is often paid in deferred stock and cash.
-For example, out of the $500,000 bonus, only $200,000 might be paid in upfront cash.
-The remaining $300,000 is deferred over four years.
+For example, out of the $700,000 bonus, only $200,000 might be paid in upfront cash.
+The remaining $500,000 is deferred over four years.

 Private equity is one of the most coveted next step careers for investment bankers.
 The hours are much better, while the pay also tends to be higher as well.
 These folks earn salary, bonuses, and carried interest, which can often lead to huge bucks.

 Some of the top private equity firms include: Blackstone Group, KKR, Warburg Pincus, TPG, and various sovereign wealth funds like Temasek, GIC, and Abu Dhabi Investment Authority.
 People in private equity are truly some of the highest income-earners today.
 Many make millions and millions of dollars a year.

 Again, your compensation is based on performance, size of assets under management, and the number of employees.
-First-year associates out of business school can make $250,000 – $500,000 at the largest shops.
+First-year associates out of business school can make $300,000 – $500,000 at the largest shops.

 Fund manager pay is based on tenure, performance, and assets under management.
 In order to earn $1 million a year, you will probably need to manage over $1 billion in assets under management and have a solid 5-year or longer track record of performance.

 But most of these actively run funds are charging less now (~0.5%) due to the proliferation of index funds.
 Companies such as BlackRock, Fidelity, Wellington, T.Rowe.
 Price, Capital, PIMCO, Prudential, Nuveen, Invesco, Janus, AXA, Legg Mason, TIAA-CREF and many more all have portfolio managers and some analysts who earn over $1 million a year.

 Just like all the other money management industries, there are good venture capital firms and there are bucket shops.
-The largest VC firms like Benchmark, Sequoia, and Kleiner Perkins pay their General Partners multi-million dollars a year, especially if one of their investments has a huge exit such as when Whatsapp sold to Facebook for $19 billion in stock and cash.
+The largest venture capital firms like Benchmark, Sequoia, and Kleiner Perkins pay their General Partners multi-million dollars a year.
+This is especially true if one of their investments has a huge exit such as when Whatsapp sold to Facebook for $19 billion in stock and cash.

-I consider being a VC one of the best vacation jobs in the world because you don't have to build anything, you get to earn a nice salary with carry, and you don't have to prove your investment returns for years given the normal 5-10 year lockup periods for funds.
+I consider being a VC one of the best vacation jobs or trust fund jobs in the world because you don't have to build anything, you get to earn a nice salary with carry, and you don't have to prove your investment returns for years given the normal 5-10 year lockup periods for funds.